 As an event medic anything can happen.
 You may provide assistance to a wide range of injuries or illnesses.
 Anything from blisters, heat exhaustion or fatigue, to anaphylaxis but you may also have to deal with more serious cases like full cardiac arrest, childbirth or major traumas.

 This varies event to event.
 For example, some sporting events can have up to 100,000 people in attendance (MCG).

 Get your foot in the door as an event medic by training with the Australian Paramedical College.
-APC offers first responder qualifications with accredited paramedical training courses.
+APC offers first responder qualifications with accredited paramedical pathway courses.
 HLT41120 – Certificate IV in Health Care & HLT51020 – Diploma of Paramedical Science